 Previously, the FISCMA distinguished private equity funds from hedge funds in the "private fund" category and allowed hedge funds to freely invest (except in the case of investments acquiring control over the target), while maintaining a complex regulatory matrix on permitted investment securities, methods and return periods for private equity funds.
 By way of example, private equity funds were only allowed to invest by participating in business management through the appointment of directors or investing in 10% or more of the shares of the investment target and were prohibited from investment by way of lending funds.
 Thus, the previous regulatory regime under the FISCMA had focused on the investment target and distinguished private funds thereby.

-However, the FISCMA was amended on 20 April 2021 and the new law will take effect on 21 October 2021.
-Under the new FISCMA, private funds will be categorised as "general private funds" or "institutional private funds" and private equity funds under the previous law will transition into institutional private funds.
-Both types of private funds will be allowed to invest freely, but the scope of investors for institutional private funds will be limited to qualifying institutional investors, including financial companies and listed companies meeting certain requirements, and the offering procedure for general private funds, which will be open to individual and general investors, will become more rigorous.
+However, the FISCMA was amended on 20 April 2021 and the amended law took effect on 21 October 2021.
+Under the amended FISCMA, private funds are categorised as “general private funds” or “institutional private funds” and private equity funds under the previous law have transitioned into institutional private funds.
+Both types of private funds are allowed to invest freely, but the scope of investors for institutional private funds are limited to qualifying institutional investors, including financial companies and listed companies meeting certain requirements, and the offering procedure for general private funds, which are open to individual and general investors, have become more rigorous.
 The most significant changes in the FISCMA amendment are therefore the change in regulatory framework from one categorising private funds based on the investment target to that of categorisation by type of investor, and the removal of restrictions on property management for private funds.

-Consequently, from the above changes, the general partners operating private equity funds will be able to structure the management of such funds in various ways and so-called acquisition financing funds and mezzanine funds will also likely appear in the market.
+Consequently, from the above changes, the general partners operating private equity funds are able to structure the management of such funds in various ways and so-called acquisition financing funds and mezzanine funds are likely to appear in the market.
 In the past, as investment by way of loans was not viable, private equity funds were restricted from being granted put options from the counterparties selling shares in M&A transactions.
 The restrictions were put in place because put options, exercisable in the amount of the purchase price multiplied by a certain interest rate, were regulated by supervisory authorities as they were deemed to be loans in substance.
-However, under the amended FISCMA, all such restrictions on property management will disappear.
+However, under the amended FISCMA, all such restrictions on property management have disappeared.

-Additionally, for institutional private funds, as investors that may take part in such funds are limited to financial companies, listed companies meeting certain requirements and other institutional investors, market entry of newly formed general partners that do not have ready access to such investors will become more impenetrable.
+Additionally, for institutional private funds, as investors that may take part in such funds are limited to financial companies, listed companies meeting certain requirements and other institutional investors, market entry by newly formed general partners that do not have ready access to such investors has become more difficult.

 Under the current FISCMA, borrowing at the fund level is largely restricted and, as such, a private equity fund had to establish a special-purpose company to borrow funds and could not realistically borrow funds itself.
 However, the amended FISCMA has repealed the above restriction to allow for borrowing at the fund level.

-Under the amended FISCMA, the number of investors that may invest in private equity funds is expanded from 50 to 100 and this expansion is interpreted as a regulatory easement.
+Under the amended FISCMA, the number of investors that may invest in private equity funds has expanded from 50 to 100 and this expansion is interpreted as a regulatory easement.

 Amendments to the Regulations on General Partners